ShoppingCartReact/backend/README.md

 Install the dependencies and devDependencies and start the server.

-Please install and run the [MongoDB](https://www.mongodb.com/) server before running the app.
+Please install  MySQL before running the app.

 * Create database named bookstore using Mysql console.
 * Change the username and password in "config/default.json" file.